farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-08-Service-Orientation.md

 ## FP to SOP
 You can probably already see similarities to service orientation, but let's lay it out.
 - Services have clear boundaries
     - Not guaranteed by functional paradigms, but stylistically encouraged.
-Referential transparancy discourages stateful coupling and encourages a clear contract between components.
+Referential transparency discourages stateful coupling and encourages a clear contract between components.
 It sorta makes every function a mini-service that can be grouped with like mini-services.
 - Separated data and operations contracts
     - Functional data types are immutable.
-You cannot expose changable data properties on a module.
+You cannot expose changeable data properties on a module.
 Changes in data are accomplished through function calls (like with service or api calls).
     - One difference, functional programs treat functions as a type of data.
 They can be passed around on instances of data records.
 I have not seen this done before, and it neither causes locals state nor is a viable code organization scheme like methods on objects is.
 - Services are self-contained
     - Again, referential transparency plus immutability encourages each function to be self-contained.
 Higher levels of grouping are accomplished with modules.